Department of Business Administration and Economics

 Now more than ever, we live in a globally connected world.
 While technology has helped greatly to advance our interconnectedness and foster larger working environments, no amount of web meetings can replace the value of immersing yourself in a culture to gain language proficiency and broader perspectives.
 We’ve answered this need by offering a concentration in international business, two global studies business options, and strong support for studying abroad.
 It’s why nearly 60% of our students become exchange students, a rate you’re not likely to see from other business and economic programs.

 "It's very rewarding to see my dreams becoming a reality."

 The perfect place to start

-Knowing your goal is to secure well-paying positions in an exciting business career, we’ve refined a learning path that will give you a competitive advantage whether applying to companies or graduate schools.
-As a Saint Mary’s business or economics major, you’ll develop high levels of proficiency in writing, speaking, and presentation skills, along with the concentrated education of your elected major.
+Knowing your goal is to secure well-paying positions in an exciting business career, we’ve refined a learning path through our school of business that will give you a competitive advantage whether applying to companies or graduate schools.
+As a Saint Mary’s business administration or economics major, you’ll develop high levels of proficiency in writing, speaking, and presentation skills, along with the concentrated education of your elected major.
 Best of all, you’ll do it in a learning environment that will both push your limits and support your growth allowing you to confidently take on any future endeavor.